zaidku/LHUMS/MULTI_TENANT_ARCHITECTURE.md

 ## Summary

-Your UMS **has the foundation** for multi-tenancy:
+This UMS **has the foundation** for multi-tenancy:
-- ✅ Lab entities
+-  Lab entities
-- ✅ User-lab memberships
+-  User-lab memberships
-- ✅ Role-based access
+-  Role-based access

 But **DOES NOT have data isolation** yet.
 You need to:
 1. Add `lab_id` to all lab-specific models